 Wondering if an increase in gene expression is correlated with a promoter hypomethylation, an increase in chromatin accessibility, or hotspot missense mutations?
-Xena lines up multiple types of data side-by-side to help you find out.
+Xena lines up multiple types of data side-by-side to help you discover relationships.

 Easily compare any -omic data within a gene or transcript, or across different genes.
 Our visualizations are designed to offer incredible flexibility, allowing you to see exactly the data you want to see.
 Use Xena to find and show patterns between genes or between genomic and phenotype information.